Tools for Your Tool Box

 So here goes:

-(1) Conversations versus Confrontations: This should always be our first go to.
+- Conversations Versus Confrontations: This should always be our first go to.
 This is also your very best line of defense.
 Nothing is better at monitoring and protecting your children than continuing a supportive, open line of communication.
 This does not mean void of consequences for bad behavior.
 It simply means we need to work to talk more and confront less.
 Have conversations about appropriate and inappropriate online behavior.
 From them and from others.
-(Devices should always be set to age restriction/age appropriate settings)
+(Devices should always be set to age restriction/age-appropriate settings)

-(2) Notice the Little Things: If they are showing you ridiculous videos that make your face cave in....watch them.
-If you think you ears will bleed from listening to one more cringe worthy song or noises from their favorite platform....listen.
+- Notice the Little Things: If they are showing you ridiculous videos that make your face cave in, watch them.
+If you think your ears will bleed from listening to one more cringe-worthy song or noises from their favorite platform, listen.
 This is them letting you in their world.
 Embrace it.
 It opens doors for bigger things when that time comes.

-(3) Do Random Phone Checks: Weekly.
+- Do Random Phone Checks: Weekly.
 Randomly.
 In front of your kid.
 With your kid.
-Refrain from language such as "I am sneaking my child's phone, or I am spying on my child".
+Refrain from the language such as “I am sneaking my child's phone, or I am spying on my child.”
 This language sets up a feeling of distrust.
-Instead you are looking at, reviewing with, monitoring your child's device use.
+Instead, you are looking at, reviewing with, and monitoring your child's device use.
 For their safety.
 Use this language with them.
 Let them know you are checking.
 You are NOT invading their privacy.

-(5) Moderation with Observation: Children and teens should not have access to devices that are not monitored for time and content.
-So a good rule is to allow device time with in moderate limits.
-And then observe the time and how they are using the device.
-Social Media is here to stay.
+- Moderation With Observation: Children and teens should not have access to devices that are not monitored for time and content.
+So a good rule is to allow device time within moderate limits.
+Then observe the time and how they are using the device.
+Social media is here to stay.
 Instilling in our children good online habits are incredibly important.
 But they need our guidance.

 You may notice that I did not mention the latest, biggest, best app monitoring system or the latest “program.”
 These five simple rules have proven time and time again to be the best way to establish a positive, open relationship with your child...while also protecting them from online pitfalls.